schm00g/schm00g.github.io/README.md

 2. Purchase your web domain.
 I chose [Google Domains](https://domains.google.com/).

 3. In Google domains, click on DNS in sidebar and add custom records.
-Add the following Data for two records of Type A with TTL 1H.
+Create two seperate records of Type A with TTL 1H.
 The first record will be for Host name `yourdomain.com` and the second for `www.yourdomain.com`.
+Add the following in the Data field for both record:
 ```
 185.199.108.153
 185.199.109.153